Location: Mount Cooke, Monadnocks National Park

 Date climbed: 18th February 2018

 Mount Cooke is the highest granite monadnock in the Darling Range situated within the Monadnocks National Park.
-The 9.5km walk trail includes 3 kms along the main ridge and summit of Mount Cooke which sits at 582m above sea level (and about 200m above the surrounding plateau.
+The 9.5km walk trail includes 3 kms along the main ridge and summit of Mount Cooke which sits at 582m above sea level, and about 200m above the surrounding plateau.
 From the carpark we made our way north east along a vehicle track and up the narrowing gully through the forest then over a sloping granite outcrop before again continuing up quite steeply through the forest and shrubland to the elusive, not so elusive, Mount Cooke Cave.
 You've just got to know what your looking for.